Teradata/product-help/VantageCloudLakeUseCases/content/SalesOffload/README.md

 ```

-Ok, we are close!
+OK—we’re close!
 We want the data to look like a native table.
-So let's put a view on top to split it out into colummns.
+So, let’s put a view on top to split it out into columns.

 ```sql